Chavda2772/Novel-Password-Generator/README.md

 ## Privacy & Security

-NovelPass Generator prioritizes your privacy and security.
+Novel Password Generator prioritizes your privacy and security.
 We do not store or share any of your passwords.
 All password generation and history management occur locally on your device.

 ## Contributing

-We welcome contributions to NovelPass Generator!
+We welcome contributions to Novel Password Generator!
 To contribute, fork the repository and submit a pull request.

 ## License

-NovelPass Generator is licensed under the [MIT License](LICENSE).
+Novel Password Generator is licensed under the [MIT License](LICENSE).